papos8/BeliefRevisionSimulation/README.md

 # BeliefRevisionSimulation
-Repository to store the code for the Thesis
+Repository to store the code for Master Thesis

 This repository stores the code for simulation of belief revision and truth tracking.
 This simulation is a part of the Master Thesis - Formal Models of Cognitive Bias in Artificial Intelligence and Multi-agent Systems.